-6 NUMBERS OF QUOTATIONS OR TENDERS REQUIRED
+7 NUMBERS OF QUOTATIONS OR TENDERS REQUIRED

-- 6.1 Where the estimated contract value is within threshold 1, a minimum of two alternative quotations must be sought.
-However, subject to the written approval of the relevant head of service and to the requirements of CPR 6.2, one quotation may be sought.
+- 7.1 Where the estimated contract value is within threshold 1, a minimum of two alternative quotations must be sought.
+However, subject to the written approval of the relevant Head of Service and to the requirements of CPR 6.2, one quotation may be sought.
 The Head of Service may choose to seek additional quotations if appropriate.
-In the case of recurring procurements for the same goods or services, if the officer wishes to request a quotation from the same contractor for more than two consecutive times then the approval of the S151 officer will be necessary. unless market conditions suggest that it is feasible to easily obtain alternative quotations.
-If the purchase has been made using a procurement card, the details shall be recorded in the Council's official log of such transactions. - Where circumstances suggest that competitive tenders may be required, owing to the nature or complexity of the contract, the tendering methodology should be discussed and agreed with the relevant head of service and the S.151 Officer and the relevant CPRs shall be applied.
+In the case of recurring procurements for the same goods or services, if the officer wishes to request a quotation from the same contractor for more than two consecutive times then the approval of the Section 151 Officer will be necessary. - 7.2 Where circumstances suggest that competitive tenders may be required, owing to the nature or complexity of the contract, the tendering methodology should be discussed and agreed with the relevant Head of Service and the Section 151 Officer and the relevant CPRs shall be applied.

-6.3 Where the contract value is estimated to be within threshold 2 in value, a minimum of two alternative quotations shall must be sought.
-The Head of

-Service may choose to seek additional quotations if appropriate.
-In the case of recurring procurements for the same goods or services, if the officer wishes to request a quotation from the same 2 contractors for more than two consecutive times then the approval of the S151 officer will be necessary.

-- 6.4 Where a quotation is sought, competitive prices may be received by the relevant head of service either by fax, e-mail or in writing through the postal system.
-The officer seeking them shall maintain a log showing:
+- 7.3 Where the contract value is estimated to be within threshold 2 in value, a minimum of two alternative quotations must be sought.
+The Head of Service may choose to seek additional quotations if appropriate.
+In the case of recurring procurements for the same goods or services, if the officer wishes to request a quotation from the same 2 contractors for more than two consecutive times then the approval of the Section 151 Officer will be necessary. - 7.4 Where a quotation is sought, competitive prices may be received by the relevant Head of Service via the Council's e-tendering portal.
+The e-tendering portal records and maintains a record of these facts.

-- a) the date the quotation was requested;

-- b) a brief description of the goods required;

-- c) the name and address of the supplier;

-- d) the date the quotation was received;

-- e) the price quoted;

-- f) the quotation accepted and the reason;

-- g) the reference number of the order placed; and

-- h) his/her name, signature and the date.

-This log shall be retained for a minimum of three years.
 Under no circumstances shall the provisions in this CPR be applied to tenders.
-Tenders shall be received and opened in accordance with CPR 12.

-Where circumstances suggest that competitive tenders may be required, owing to the nature or complexity of the contract, -the tendering methodology should be discussed and agreed with the relevant head of service and the S.151 Officer and the relevant CPRs shall be applied.
+Tenders shall be received and opened in accordance with CPR 12. - 7.5 Where circumstances suggest that competitive tenders may be required, owing to the nature or complexity of the contract, the tendering methodology should be discussed and agreed with the relevant Head of Service and the Section 151 Officer and the relevant CPRs shall be applied.

-Where the contract value is estimated to be within threshold 3, a minimum of three alternative quotations shall be sought in writing through the postal system in accordance with CPR 12.1.
+7.6 Where the contract value is estimated to be within threshold 3, a minimum of three alternative quotations shall be sought in writing via the Council's etendering portal.
 The Head of Service may choose to seek additional quotations if appropriate.
-In the case of recurring procurements for the same goods or services, if the officer wishes to request a quotation from the same 3 contractors for more than two consecutive times then the approval of the S151 officer will be necessary.
-Where a tender is appropriate, CPR 6.5 and CPR 12.2 shall apply.
+In the case of recurring procurements for the same goods or services, if the officer wishes to request a quotation from the same 3 contractors for more than two consecutive times then the approval of the Section 151 Officer will be necessary.
+Where a tender is appropriate, CPR 6.55 and CPR 12.2 shall apply.

-- 6.7 Where the contract value is estimated to be within threshold 4, the OJEU procedure must be followed for all procurements of supplies or services.
+7.7 Where the contract value is estimated to be within threshold 4, the OJEU procedure must be followed for all procurements of supplies or services.

-Where the procurement is for works and the value is estimated to be less than the OJEU limit for 'works', a minimum of three four tenders shall be sought in writing through the postal system in accordance with CPR 12.2. - 6.8 If the nature of a contract suggests that a quotation is more appropriate than tenders, on the grounds of the straightforward nature of the purchase or contract, then the relevant head of service and the S.151 Officer shall be consulted and the agreement of both obtained in writing before a quotation may be sought. - 6.9 If a quotation route is agreed, aAny additional safeguards over and above the anticipated terms and conditions of the contractor identified by the consultation shall be included in the invitation to submit a quotation, and the contractor shall be required to acknowledge these in his quotation.
+Where the procurement is for works and the value is estimated to be less than

+- the OJEU limit for 'works', a minimum of four tenders shall be sought via the Council's e-tendering portal. - 7.8 If the nature of a contract suggests that a quotation is more appropriate than tenders, on the grounds of the straightforward nature of the purchase or contract, then the relevant Head of Service and the Section 151 Officer shall be consulted and the agreement of both obtained in writing before a quotation may be sought. - 7.9 If a quotation route is agreed, any additional safeguards over and above the anticipated terms and conditions of the contractor identified by the consultation shall be included in the invitation to submit a quotation, and the contractor shall be required to acknowledge these in his quotation.